Big Week: Background

 On 17 August 1943, 230 USAAF bombers launched a mission against the ball bearing factories in Schweinfurt and another 146 against the aircraft factories in Regensburg.
 Of this force, 60 aircraft were lost before returning to base and another 87 had to be scrapped due to irreparable damage.
 The Germans claimed 27 fighters lost, serious enough, but small in comparison to the losses on the part of the US forces.
-The Second Raid on Schweinfurt on 14 October 1943, remembered as "Black Thursday" while October 1943 as a whole as a "black month"), proved even more bloody; of the 291 aircraft on the mission, 60 were lost outright, with a further 17 damaged beyond repair.

-The self-defence concept appeared flawed enough, and losses among the bombers deemed unsustainable: daylight missions into Germany were cancelled in order to rebuild the forces and find new tactics to fend off German fighters.
+The Second Raid on Schweinfurt on 14 October 1943, remembered as "Black Thursday" while October 1943 as a whole as a "black month"), proved even more bloody; of the 291 aircraft on the mission, 60 were lost, with a further 17 damaged beyond repair.
+The self-defense concept appeared flawed enough, and losses among the bombers deemed unsustainable: daylight missions into Germany were canceled in order to rebuild the forces and find new tactics to fend off German fighters.

 The raids were extensively studied by both sides.
 The Germans concluded that their tactic of deploying twin-engine heavy fighter designs, with heavy armament to make them usable as bomber destroyers and serving primarily with the Zerstörergeschwader combat wings, was working well.
 Over the winter of 1943–44 they continued this program, adding to their heavy fighter ranks and developing heavier armaments for all of their aircraft.
-Both side observed that the US fighters did a good job at protecting bombers and destroying German fighters.
-So Germans pulled almost all of their fighter forces back into Germany to attack US bombers when US fighters could but leave them alone for lack of range.
-While Americans concluded they needed long range escort fighters, and examined all aircraft they had that could fit the role.
-As early as july 1943 the P-51 Mustang appeared the most promising, thanks to its range, high altitude performance, and reliability.
-Over the winter they re-equipped their fighter squadrons as Mustangs arrived and longer-range versions of existing fighters were developed.
+Both sides observed that US fighters did a good job at protecting bombers and destroying German fighters; the Germans responded by pulling almost all of their fighter forces back into Germany itself, to attack US bombers where US fighters could not support the bombers due to lack of range.
+The Americans concluded they needed long range escort fighters and examined all aircraft they had that could fit the role.
+As early as July 1943 the North American P-51 Mustang appeared the most promising, thanks to its range, high altitude performance, and reliability.
+Over the winter they re-equipped many of their fighter squadrons as more Mustangs arrived and modifications allowed existing fighters to have a longer range.
+The Eighth Air Force was increasing in size as more complete bombardment and fighter groups arrived from the US.
+The Luftwaffe was increasing in size but the quality of training of their pilots was less than that of the new American units.

 By early 1944, both forces had laid their plans and were waiting to put them into action.
 The US, confident in a fighter advantage, planned missions that would demand a German response.
 They decided to make massive raids on the German fighter factories.
-If the Germans chose not to respond, they would be at risk of losing the air war without firing a shot; if they did respond, they would meet new long-range fighters in the process.
+If the Germans chose not to respond, they would be at risk of losing the air war without firing a shot; if they did respond, they would meet the new long-range fighters in the process.
 The Germans needed no provocation: they were ready to meet a raid with their new forces.
 However, the increased weight of armaments in their fighters reduced performance, making them easy targets for the new and unexpected Mustangs.